JeddBrierley/nlqg-gamma-core/README.md

 ⸻

-License
+## License

-This project is licensed under the MIT License.
-See the LICENSE file for details.
+This project is licensed under the [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0), © 2025 Jedd Brierley.
+Attribution is required for all public or derivative use.
+Patent clauses and ethical transparency terms apply.

 ⸻